-- 22.1.7 A local plan shall be required to support applications for subdivision and development.
+- 22.1.8 Local plans shall address the requirements as set out in the policies in this Area Structure Plan and Section 29 and Appendix C of the County Plan. - 22.1.9 A Local Plan shall be required to support applications for subdivision and development.
 The local plan should: - a. provide detailed planning and design policies and guidelines; - b. address the County's Commercial, Office, and Industrial Design Guidelines and document how the local plan meets those guidelines; - c. provide architectural and site guidelines in order to provide a consistent, thematic design to the commercial area; - d. where applicable, coordinate with the City of Calgary to ensure effective transition across municipal boundaries; - e. where necessary, provide for current and future access requirements to the transportation network; and - f. where necessary, ensure vehicle and pedestrian connections are in general accordance with other local plan areas, and in accordance with this Plan.